-Here at S'moo we know that changing your diet and lifestyle isn't always easy but did you know that by doing so you may be able to manage your weight and reduce insulin resistance, and help alleviate other common PCOS symptoms!
+Here at S'moo we know that changing your diet and lifestyle isn't always easy but did you know that by doing so you may be able to manage your weight, reduce insulin resistance, and help alleviate other common PCOS symptoms!
 Not to mention, that any fertility specialist will tell you how much of a role food can play into your hormone health.
-S'moo Babes know from experience that alongside S'moo this can be a game changer.
+S'moo Babes know from experience that alongside S'moo Ovary Good this can be a game changer.

 You're probably wondering where to start when searching for the right foods or diet to manage your PCOS.
 Don't worry, S'moo is here to help.
 In this blog we'll dive into PCOS and the best foods you can eat to help your PCOS and fertility.